AdobeDocs/experience-platform.en/help/web-sdk/commands/sendevent/type.md

 If you set both `type` here and `xdm.eventType` in the [`xdm`](xdm.md) object, the value in this field takes priority.

-## Event type using the Web SDK tag extension
+## Configure event type using the Web SDK tag extension

 Set the **[!UICONTROL Type]** dropdown field within the actions of a tag rule.